Hayden Wilde: Background, career highlights, quotes

 What’s next for Hayden Wilde?

 He’s already said he’s taking a year out of short-course racing to try his hand over 70.3.
-Beyond that, expect to see Wilde in LA 2024 to try and complete his medal set.
+And then expect (hope) to see Wilde in LA 2024 to try and complete his medal set.